Tehila87/stock-prices-prediction-pipeline/README.md

 jupyter lab

 ## Summary
-This report presents the final modelling pipeline for predicting short-term returns for NVIDIA, Apple, and Google.
+This repository presents the final modelling pipeline for predicting short-term returns for NVIDIA, Apple, and Google.
 It documents event-aware feature engineering, walk-forward validation, and trading strategies (Google, T+10 horizon).